umgefahren/edu-asm/SPEC.md

  * dump     => dumps the whole application state into the stdout
  * nop      => do nothing

+#### Syscalls

+There are syscalls.
+Expecially to allocate and deallocate new memory pages.

 #### Comment

 `# `